 This workshop is being developed as a pilot format, with the aim of informing future workshops combining dance practice and research.
-The workshop leads will therefore be observing how participants engage, and also using the evaluation to reflect on the success or otherwise of the event.
+The workshop leads will, therefore, be observing how participants engage, and also using the evaluation to reflect on the success or otherwise of the event.
 It is hoped to publish this in an academic journal.
-Participants will be asked to sign a form consenting to be included in this research and for photos/video to be taken at the event.
+Participants will be asked to sign a form consenting to be included in this research and for photos/videos to be taken at the event.

 This is going to be a fun and informative workshop – no previous experience of dance or engineering is required.